Trần Văn Hương: Biography

-Huong was born into a poor Mekong Delta family and given as a baby to foster parents, and later became a schoolteacher.
-During the First Indochina War, Huong was known for his opposition to both the French Union and the communist-dominated Vietminh that fought against them, and had a reputation for conservatism.
+Hương was born into a poor Mekong Delta family and given as a baby to foster parents, and later became a schoolteacher.
+During the First Indochina War, Hương was known for his opposition to both the French Union and the communist-dominated Vietminh that fought against them, and had a reputation for conservatism.
 He initially joined the Vietminh and led a band of 150 fighters in the Plain of Reeds before leaving as the communists took over.
 He refused to return to teaching under the French colonial framework and found work in a pharmacy.
 Known for riding his bicycle around town, he served as mayor of Saigon twice, the first of which was when he agreed to work with newly-appointed Prime Minister Ngo Dinh Diem in 1954 after the partition of Vietnam, but like Diem, he was known for his inflexibility and the pair fell out several years later.

 Later during the rule of Diệm, Hương was jailed in 1960 for three years for signing the Caravelle Manifesto that criticised Diệm.
 However, after Diệm was overthrown and assassinated in 1963, Hương gave a scathing analysis of the coup generals' action.
 He stated that "The top generals who decided to murder Diệm and his brother were scared to death.
 The generals knew very well that having no talent, no moral virtues, no political support whatsoever, they could not prevent a spectacular comeback of the president and Mr. Nhu if they were alive."

 First prime ministership

 On 26 September 1964, and due to US pressure, General Nguyễn Khánh and the senior officers in his military junta created a semblance of civilian rule by forming the High National Council (HNC), an appointed advisory body akin to a legislature.

 The HNC, selected the aging civilian politician Phan Khắc Sửu as chief of state, and Sửu selected Hương as prime minister, a position that had greater power.
 However, Khánh and the senior generals retained the real power.
 At the time, both Saigon and Washington were planning a large-scale bombing campaign against North Vietnam in an attempt to stop support for the Vietcong (VC) insurgency, but were waiting for stability in the south before starting the air strikes.
 Known for his rigid attitude towards dissent, Hương stated in his first speech upon taking office that "There must be respect for public order, and there must be national discipline" and vowed to "clean and simplify" the government, and engage in "total war" against the communists.
 He took a firm line against the Buddhists, announcing restrictions on public protests, accusing Thích Trí Quang of being a communist, who in turn charged Hương with being a Diệmist, and responded with mass protests against the new civilian administration, calling for its removal.
-Huong used the army to break up the demonstrations, resulting in violent confrontations.
+Hương used the army to break up the demonstrations, resulting in violent confrontations.